Welcome to Summit Emotional Health

 We see individuals of all ages, including families and couples.

 Summit offers a comprehensive approach to emotional health that includes a complete menu of today’s most advanced, proven, and evidence-based therapeutic solutions.
-Our approach allows us to provide the ideal clinician for your “talk therapy” needs, while also offering the collaborative services of mindfulness, psychiatric, and educational consultation.
+Our approach allows us to provide the ideal clinician for your “talk therapy” needs, while also offering the collaborative services of mindfulness, psychiatry, psychological assessment, and educational consultation.

 Regardless of the approach, our goal remains the same.
 Helping you, or perhaps your family, achieve the insight and skills that lead to lasting emotional health and resilience.